-Feature Type/ID Project Phase & Activity within 120m of the feature Distance between Feature and all Project Components within 120m of it Potential Negative Effects to the Feature Mitigation Measures Performance Objectives, Monitoring and Contingency Plans -Accidental spills be undertaken to identify the contingency plans -Establishment of invasive and disturbance tolerant non-native species near the natural feature - Install and maintain sediment and erosion control measures -Utilize Horizontal Pressure Directional Drilling where possible - No equipment storage or refueling areas are located within 25.4m of the generalized significant wildlife habitat. - Excavated soils which must be stored for a period longer than 45 days will be covered or seeded with a cover crop; once they are replaced, they will be re- seeded with a native seed mix Significant Terrestrial Crayfish: all MAS communities Construction, Operation and Decommissioning: - site preparation, access road construction underground electrical distribution system and turbine operation.
-0 metres, access road and underground collector line will intersect this feature Temporary disturbance to wildlife due to noise and dust Accidental loss of wildlife Erosion/ siltation Accidental spills Establishment of invasive and disturbance tolerant non-native species near the natural feature -Install and maintain sediment and erosion control measures - Rare vegetation community and its functions are maintained -The Contractor will inspect construction area prior to and after excavation of trench and release any trapped wildlife. -Prevent offsite transport of sediment - Monitor and maintain silt fences -Silt fences will be utilized around the designated work area.
-See Environmental Effect Monitoring Plan (EEMP) and Construction Plan Report for detailed monitoring and contingency plans - Utilize Horizontal Pressure Directional Drilling where possible - No equipment storage or refueling areas are located within MAS communities - Excavated soils which must be stored for a period longer than 45 days will be covered or seeded with a cover crop; once they are replaced, they will be re- seeded with a native seed mix
+Feature Type/ID Project Phase & Activity within 120m of the feature Distance between Feature and all Project Components within 120m of it Potential Negative Effects to the Feature Mitigation Measures Performance Objectives, Monitoring and Contingency Plans natural feature within the woodland where construction activities are to occur within 30 m of the woodland edge.
+If a nest is located, a designated buffer will be marked off within which no construction activity will be allowed while the nest is active.
+The radius of the buffer width ranges from 5 - 60 m depending on the species.
+Buffer widths are based on the species sensitivity and on buffer width recommendations that have been reviewed and approved by Environment Canada. -Install and maintain sediment and erosion control measures - Utilize Horizontal Pressure Directional Drilling where possible - No equipment storage or refueling areas are located within 15 m of Emerson Road Woods or 12m from Burnaby Bush - Excavated soils which must be stored for a period longer than 45 days will be covered or seeded with a cover crop; once they are replaced, they will be reseeded with a native seed mix detailed monitoring and contingency plans Significant Natural Feature: Valleyland: Old Mill Race Creek Construction and Decommissioning - site preparation and underground electrical distribution system Om metres from Underground Collector Line - Temporary disturbance to wildlife due to noise and dust -Erosion/ siltation - Accidental spills - Establishment of invasive and disturbance tolerant non-native species near the natural feature -Install and maintain sediment and erosion control measures - Utilize Horizontal Pressure Directional Drilling where possible - No equipment storage or refueling areas are located within X m of feature - Excavated soils which must be stored for a period longer than 45 days will be covered or seeded with a cover crop; once they are replaced, they will be reseeded with a native seed mix -prevent offsite transport of sediment; - monitor and maintain silt fences; See Construction Plan Report for detailed monitoring and contingency plans Significant Wildlife Habitat: Bat Maternity Colony #1 (Burnaby Bush) Construction and Decommissioning - site preparation and underground electrical distribution system 15 metres from Underground Collector Line -Temporary Disturbance to Wildlife due to noise and dust -Potential disturbance effects to bats would be minimized through avoiding construction activities during sensitive -Temporary disturbances are minimized